datacamp/courses-introduction-to-version-control-with-git/chapter3.md

   independently on several things at once.
 This chapter shows you how to create and manage branches.

---- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:
+--- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:9db055a148
 ## Listing branches

 <hr>